kewalaka/terraform-azurerm-avm-res-cache-redis-enterprise/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-cache-redis-enterprise

-This is a template repo for Terraform Azure Verified Modules.
+This is a repo in the style of Terraform Azure Verified Modules for Redis Enterprise Cache

-Things to do:

-1. Set up a GitHub repo environment called `test`.
-1. Configure environment protection rule to ensure that approval is required before deploying to this environment.
-1. Create a user-assigned managed identity in your test subscription.
-1. Create a role assignment for the managed identity on your test subscription, use the minimum required role.
-1. Configure federated identity credentials on the user assigned managed identity.
-Use the GitHub environment.
-1. Search and update TODOs within the code and remove the TODO comments once complete.

 > [!IMPORTANT]
 > As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated.
 Hence, modules **MUST NOT** be published at version `1.0.0` or higher at this time.